 MILESTONES TO DATE

-Explorer At Large (XAL) has raised $1.5 million to date from funders who believe in our vision and mission to create generations of curious and courageous explorers.
+Explorer At Large (XAL) has raised over $1.5 million to date from funders who believe in our vision and mission to create generations of curious and courageous explorers.
 Here's a quick recap of key milestones to date:

 Josh Bernstein and a small production crew of friends establish the foundation for Explorer At Large's immersive style and hands-on approach to creating educational STEAM content.
 Throughout 2012 and 2013, Josh films with experts from the National Oceanic and Atmospheric Administration (NOAA), Woods Hole Oceanographic Institution (WHOI), and University of Miami's Rosenstiel School of Marine and Atmospheric Science on a variety of STEAM topics and STEAM-related career paths.
 In all, 10 episodes are filmed in Florida, Massachusetts, California, and Cuba, on topics ranging from aquifer water quality to coral conservation strategies to shark migration patterns.